Wolenx/jax-flow-matching-engine/README.md

 ```bash
 python run.py --mode train --shape double_spiral --epochs 16384
 ```
+For testing purposes some pretrained models on my GPU have been included.

 ### 2. High-Dimensional Datasets (VRAM Locked)
 Train on custom `.npy` datasets.
 The architecture dynamically adjusts its dimensional width to match the pure VRAM arrays: